-About the same time, Desmond's mother in law, Emmy, had a vision of Marjorie pointing across the lake to a fantastic palace glowing in the sky.
+About the same time, Desmond's mother-in-law, Emmy Bernauer, had a vision of Marjorie pointing across the lake to a fantastic palace glowing in the sky.
 Marjorie said to her `Look where I am going to live now.'

-Helen and Desmond Leslie claimed the Red Room as their bedroom when they lived in the Castle.
-Their daughters Sammy and Camilla (or Milly as she is affectionately called) used to wake them up in the morning by jumping on the bed and then refusing to go to the village school, which in those days only taught knitting, catechism and Irish.
+Helen and Desmond Leslie claimed the Red Room as their bedroom when they lived in the Castle from the 1970s onwards.
+Their daughters Sammy and Camilla used to wake them up in the morning by jumping on the bed and then refusing to go to the village school, which in those days only taught knitting, catechism and Irish.

 However, without the interference of children, the Red Room is a very pleasant room in which to relax.
-Blessed with the most stunning views of the lake, the Red Room is one of the Master Suites and also one of the most popular bedrooms in the Castle.
+Blessed with the most stunning views of Glaslough lake and pleasure gardens, the Red Room is one of the Master Suites and also one of the most popular bedrooms in the Castle for luxury breaks.
 With its magnificent four poster bed, it is perfect for those looking for a special romantic getaway in Ireland.
-Except for the noble French `armoire' cupboard, all the furniture in the room including the four poster bed came from Peruggia in Italy.
+Except for the noble French 'armoire' cupboard, all the furniture in the room including the four poster bed came from Perugia in Italy.

-The huge panelled bath is the first bath ever installed in Ireland.
+The huge panelled bath is the first bath ever installed in Castle Leslie Estate.
 For many years it was hardly more than a show piece.
 Amazed visitors were shown how it worked, and on occasion were even allowed to turn the huge taps on and off.
 However, only children, dogs and servants actually took baths in it!
 The tub is so deep that climbing out can be difficult.
-Now restored to its former glory, it is a lovely place for guests to relax with their partners while sipping an evening drink.
+Now restored to its former glory, it is a lovely place for guests to relax with their partners while sipping an evening drink during luxury breaks.
 The quirky and unique throne toilet was invented and designed by Sammy Leslie to fit in with the grand surroundings.